 John began his career with the Hampton Police Division (HPD) in Hampton, Virginia where he served as a Uniformed Patrol Officer, Narcotics Investigator, Academy Instructor, Detective, and Patrol Supervisor.
 He served on the departmental S.W.A.T.
 Team, Bike Patrol Unit, and was the Advisor for the Law Enforcement Exploring Program.
 He held Virginia DCJS certifications as a firearms instructor, defensive tactics instructor, and driving instructor, in addition to several other instructor certifications.

 In 2012, he became the recipient of the prestigious Trainer of the Year Award as selected by Law Officer Magazine.
 John is an Instructor Trainer (Core Instructor) for the Below 100 Program is a member of the instructional staff of the BJA VALOR for Blue program.
-John has presented training to the International Association of Chiefs of Police (IACP), National Sheriff’s Association (NSA), and numerous State Chief’s and Sheriff’s Associations.
-He is a frequent presenter at ILEETA and IADALEST and serves as an Advisory Board Member for (ILEETA).
+John is also an Advisory Board Member of the International Law Enforcement Educators and Trainer’s Association (ILEETA)

 Richard T. Judy has dedicated over twenty-seven years of service to the Federal Government.
 Prior to his federal service he was with state, local, and private agencies.
 The majority of his career has been devoted to Corrections.